Migration Guide: Migration Matters in the Federal Court

 Applying for an Adjournment

-If you require an adjournment of your hearing, prior to requesting an adjournment you should seek the consent of the other parties involved.
+If you require an adjournment of your hearing you must apply to the Court, in writing, together with supporting material.
+You should seek the consent of the other parties before requesting an adjournment.
 If the other parties do not consent, the Court may have to hold a hearing about your adjournment application.
-You must apply to the Court, in writing, together with supporting material.

 The Court will not automatically grant an adjournment.
 The Court will consider the adjournment on the basis of your reasons and the position of the other parties.